danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 We now have an app with offline support, that only refreshes its data whenever a call to the api provides new data.
-All we had to do was to change two lines that determines which service implementation we use.
+All we had to do was to change two lines that determine which service implementation we use.

-## Step 14 - Add Dependency Injection to the app
+## Add Dependency Injection to the app

-Well, I won't show the specifics here, since it just add even more complexity to an already long post.
-In the demo app, however, I have an `IoC` folder, in which I use a library called [Dip]({{page.dip}}) to register and resolve dependencies.
+I won't show the specifics here, since it just add even more complexity to an already long post.
+In the demo app, however, I have an `IoC` folder, in which I use a library called [Dip]({{page.dip}}) to resolve dependencies.

-By adding `Dip` to `podfile` and running `pod install`, we can make the app much cleaner and much more robust, since we'll register all dependencies when the app launches, then resolves any dependencies either with *constructor injection*, or by calling `IoC.resolve(...)`, which is required if you use storyboards.
+By adding `Dip` to `podfile` and running `pod install`, we can make the app much cleaner and more robust, since we'll register all dependencies when the app launches, then resolve dependencies with *constructor injection*, or by calling `IoC.resolve(...)`, which is required if you use storyboards.

 Take a look at the demo app if you are interested in the specifics.
-In short, it will let us remove a lot of code from our view controller, which setup then will just look like this:
+In short, it lets us remove a lot of code from our view controller, which then looks like this:

 ```swift
 import UIKit